-Norad Tracks Santa vs Google Santa Tracker: Which tracks Father Christmas best? - Pocket-lint
+Norad Tracks Santa vs Google Santa Tracker: Which tracks Father Christmas best?

 Camera icons show places where he has been spotted on NORAD's Santa Cam, and when clicked, you'll see video of Santa flying around different landmarks and major cities of the world.
 To see all the clips that have been recorded, in the NORAD map, you click an icon on the tracker map to see a playlist.
 Many of these features are also available through the NORAD mobile apps.

-What is the Google Santa Tracker?
+What is the Google Santa Tracker and what does it feature?

-Google's been tracking Santa since 2004 and has updated its annual Santa Tracker, because it wants kids checking back every day in the run up to Christmas.
+Google's been tracking Santa since 2004 and updates its annual Santa Tracker because it wants kids checking back every day in the run up to Christmas.
 Like NORAD, the refreshed tool doubles as a hub of activities.
-Google also an area called Santa's Village, too, and since 1 December, people have been able to visit the village to play games and learn about holiday traditions around the world.
+Google also an area called Santa's Village, too, and from the beginning of December people have been able to visit the village to play games and learn about holiday traditions around the world.

 Google has updated its tracker in recent years to make it easier to navigate.
 Before, it wasn't clear what was new, but now, there's a clear timeline for each day in December, leading you along a path to Christmas Eve.
 You can also click the menu button in the top left of the page to see what content is new today.
 Google's content offering is really, very good.
 The games are fun and the ability to learn code is cool.

 You can even watch Santa prepare for take off on Christmas Eve.
 But we quite like the Santa Selfie activity, which lets you shave Santa's beard and blow dry it.
 You can even change its colour to yellow or pink or whatever to help Santa get ready for the big night.
+The Elf Maker is fun too.
 On Christmas Eve, both the website and app show a countdown.
-Interestingly, Google's countdown seems to be 3 hours behind NORAD's countdown.

-So, children who are especially anxious for Christmas to get here now will probably prefer NORAD's offering (ho ho).
+So, children who are especially anxious for Christmas to get here now will probably prefer Google's offering (ho ho).

 Website and app